 Another program, “my STIHL journey”, is provided to each team member as a visual and interactive record of their STIHL employment cycle, covering induction and on-boarding, training, coaching and performance assessment, career development and advancement.
 Radin says the program aids the company’s succession planning strategy and identification and development of high-potential employees.

-Debra Rowley, STIHL Australia HR manager, says the company researched a number of employer of choice surveys and decided on the Aon Hewitt Best Employers accreditation program.
+Debra Rowley, STIHL Australia HR manager, says the company researched a number of employer of choice surveys and decided on the Aon Hewitt Employer of Choice accreditation program.
 “The Aon Hewitt study provides validated benchmarking data which substantiates that we are focusing our efforts in the right areas.
 Employee engagement is a deeply complex puzzle; it is not just about fun in the workplace,” she says.

 Salesforce, staff and market success